 Toppan, a Toppan Group company and a wholly owned subsidiary of Toppan Holdings, and its India-based subsidiary Toppan Speciality Films Private Limited (TSF), have installed a hybrid manufacturing line that can produce both biaxially-oriented polypropylene (BOPP) film and biaxially-oriented polyethylene (BOPE) on the same machine.

-During Packaging South Asia’s visit to the TSF plant in Punjab in May 2024, Manohara Kumar, CEO, and Whole-Time Director, spoke about the hybrid line.
-The new and bigger line adds to the four working BOPP lines and will help the company augment its present capacity.
+During Packaging South Asia’s visit to the TSF plant in Punjab in May 2024, Manohara Kumar had explained how the bigger hybrid line adds to the four working BOPP lines and will help the company augment its present capacity.
 As we had written earlier, TSF’s team held BOPE trials at Brückner’s technology center to prepare for the new BOPP/BOPE line.

 With the introduction of the new line, the Toppan Group aims to meet increasing global demand by enhancing supply capacity for its wide-ranging film solutions—including both BOPP and BOPE mono-material film substrates—and to expand TSF’s film production capacity by approximately 40%.